 Born in 1991 in California, Shailene Woodley began compiling television credits at an early age.
-She enjoyed her first major role with the 2008 debut of The Secret Life of the American Teenager, and became known to a wider audience through her acclaimed performances in The Descendants (2011), Divergent (2014), The Fault in Our Stars (2014) and Big Little Lies (2017).
+She enjoyed her first major role with the 2008 debut of The Secret Life of the American Teenager, and became known to a wider audience through her performances in The Descendants, Divergent and its sequels and The Fault in Our Stars.
+Woodley went on to a featured role in HBO's Big Little Lies, for which she garnered Emmy and Golden Globe nominations.
 The actress is also a noted environmentalist and political activist, making headlines in 2016 for her arrest while protesting the Dakota Access Pipeline.

 Movies and TV Shows

 'The Secret Life of the American Teenager'

 During her junior year at Simi Valley High School, Woodley was tapped for the starring role of Amy Juergens on The Secret Life of the American Teenager.
 A hit drama about an ambitious student who finds her life upended by pregnancy and then motherhood, the show aired for five seasons, until wrapping in June 2013.